 \subsection{Synthetic Image Detection}

-Early efforts in detecting synthetic media largely targeted images generated by GAN-based architectures, especially facial imagery.
-Pioneering works used frequency-domain anomalies or trained CNN classifiers on GAN-artifact cues~\cite{karras2019style, goodfellow2014generative}.
-While these methods achieved promising performance in constrained settings, they often fail to generalise beyond face-centric datasets.
-Recent surveys observe that many GAN-era detectors struggle when applied to newer generative methods or non-face domains~\cite{dogoulis2023improving, ojha2023towards}.
-In particular, the emergence of diffusion-based generators has drastically reduced visible frequency artifacts and introduced smoother textures with more plausible physical consistency, thereby undermining the assumptions of legacy detectors~\cite{turn0search17}.
-Moreover, many detection frameworks are trained on single generation methods and lack robustness to compression, blur, or unseen model distributions.
+Early efforts in synthetic media detection primarily focused on GAN-generated images, particularly facial content.
+Initial approaches leveraged frequency-domain anomalies or trained CNN classifiers to detect GAN-specific artifacts~\cite{karras2019style, goodfellow2014generative}.
+Although effective in constrained settings, these methods often fail to generalize beyond face-centric datasets.
+Recent surveys report that many GAN-era detectors struggle when applied to newer generative models or broader visual domains~\cite{dogoulis2023improving, ojha2023towards}.
+The rise of diffusion-based generators has further reduced visible frequency artifacts and introduced smoother textures with stronger physical consistency, weakening assumptions underlying legacy detectors~\cite{chu2025fire}.
+Additionally, many detection frameworks are trained on specific generation methods and exhibit limited robustness to compression, blur, or unseen model distributions.